MoritzGoeckel/CPP-SimpleRegex/README.md

 # CPP-SimpleRegex
-This is a facade class to make a regex search in C++ a bit more simple and more object oriented.
+This is a facade class to make a regex search in C++ a bit more easy and a bit more object oriented.

 ##Usage:
 ```cpp